erickbytes/divbull/divbull.com/content/blog/Live-Your-Life-Like-it-is-a-Business.md

 A business needs an office, storefront or equipment to run.
 In the average person's case, we need a place to live and sometimes a car as well.
 We all need to live somewhere.

-**Living Costs**
+**Operating Costs**

 Your lifestyle is unique to you.
 The things you like to do.
 The places you like to go.
 How you get there.
 It all adds up.
 Rent or mortgage payment or if you've already own your house.
 Food.
 Cutting your costs is usually a good idea.
 A business spends with expected return on investment.
 We should do the same.
 However some costs of living are incurred with depreciating value, like a car.
 I personally haven't owned a car for 4+ years.
 I saved significant sums by living in a city and using public transportation or bicycle.
-All these tradeoffs in life impact your costs each month.
+All these tradeoffs in life impact your operating costs each month, the costs incurred while you live your life.

 **Solvency**